gnilk/vcpu/README.md

 + bit instructions (lsr, asr, rol, ror, and, or, xor, etc..)
 - mul/div instructions
 - assembler
+    - Need context for current asset, in case we compile 'stuff/src.asm' and 'src.asm' includes 'bla.inc' we should first search in 'stuff' - now the context is always the one of the running file.
-    - support for include directive
+    ! support for include directive
     + output elf files (works - but can be refactored to take advantage of ELF symbol handling) ! make a linker step (works, it's good for now)
     !
 Ability to output a proper memory layout(??)